the-antibody/universify/README.md

 # universify
-Linux program that makes other programs and scripts universal.
+A linux program that makes other programs and scripts universal.